JuliaMPC/NLOptControl.jl/docs/source/examples/LGL_SI/ex1.rst

 .. sidebar:: Difference between the Wikipedia Example and this Example

   The difference between Wikipedia example and this one is that the Wikipedia example uses Gauss-Legendre Quadrature while the code developed in this package uses Legendre-Pseudospectral Method with Lagrange-Gauss-Lobatto (LGL) nodes.
-Information on the difference between these methods and many more can be found in both :cite:`Shen2011` and :cite:`herber2015basic`.
+Information on the difference between these methods and many more can be found in both :cite:`b-Shen2011` and :cite:`b-herber2015basic`.

 * Conclusions

   * We are able to exactly determine the integral

+.. bibliography:: zref.bib
+    :style: plain
+    :labelprefix: B
+    :keyprefix: b-